sprinteiro/property-management/README.md

 * Topics to be created at startup time: `kafka.topic.creation=on`

 ## Avro registry
-Avro registry keeps track of Kafka message versions defined in avsc files in module property-management-avro-schemas
+Avro registry keeps track of Kafka messages' versions defined in avsc files in module `property-management-avro-schemas`

 # Testing
 ## Test SMS and/or E-mail notification errors